memfault/interrupt/_drafts/separating-keys-from-firmware.md

 [Wikipedia entry](https://en.wikipedia.org/wiki/Intel_HEX) on the Intel HEX format explains the file format quite clearly.

-Based on this we can create a python script that generates our HEX files with the given parameters at the desired addresses.
+Based on this we can create a Python script that generates our HEX files with the given parameters at the desired addresses.
 The Python code below does just
 that: